Determining Forage Moisture Concentration

 Electronic conductance moisture testers provide an instantaneous moisture concentration reading.
 Most electronic conductance testers have a sensing probe and a hand-held display unit (Figure 2).
 The electrical resistance of the forage is measured between two metal contacts at the tip of the probe when inserted into the forage.
 Testers determine forage moisture concentration based on the relationship between moisture concentration and electrical conductivity.

 Some electronic conductance moisture testers require several moisture readings from throughout a bale or windrow before averaging the values.
 Other testers require one or two moisture readings from a representative forage sample.
 Another type of electronic conductance moisture tester can be mounted to a baler to provide continuous moisture-concentration readings during baling.
-Note that both electronic conductance and heat-type moisture testers work best for baled hale and are not very accurate for determining moisture concentration of forage in a windrow.
+Note that both electronic conductance and heat-type moisture testers work best for baled hay and are not very accurate for determining moisture concentration of forage in a windrow.

 Microwave Oven Method